GLOBAL MARKETS-Investors rush to bonds on economy fears

 "I don't think we were ever out of the woods, but people got very optimistic earlier this year.
 Now, reality is setting back in," said Joshua Shapiro, chief U.S. economist at MFR, a global consulting firm.
 "Globally, we've got a tough road ahead."

-The dire outlook sparked talk of more emergency measures from central banks, which have tried to boost growth in recent years by slashing interest rates to almost zero and boosting cheap credit to banks.
+The dire outlook sparked talk of more emergency measures from central banks, which have tried to boost growth in recent years by slashing interest rates to zero and providing cheap loans to banks.

 "The time has probably come for some new government action in the U.S., Europe and China," said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.